ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 						this.editor = editor;
 					} }
 					onError={ ( { willEditorRestart } ) => {
-						// If the editor will be restarted, the toolbar element will be created once again.
+						// If the editor is restarted, the toolbar element will be created once again.
 						// The `onReady` callback will be called again and the new toolbar will be added.
-						// That's why need to remove the older toolbar. if ( willEditorRestart ) {
+						// This is why you need to remove the older toolbar. if ( willEditorRestart ) {
 							this.editor.ui.view.toolbar.element.remove();
 						}
 					} }
 					onChange={ ( event, editor ) => console.log( { event, editor } ) }
 					editor={ DecoupledEditor }
-					data="<p>Hello from CKEditor 5's DecoupledEditor!</p>"
+					data="<p>Hello from CKEditor 5's decoupled editor!</p>"
 					config={ /* the editor configuration */ }
 				/>
 		);